E28MS/CloudPortfolio/Projects/AZ-104.md/troubleshooting.md

 ### Unable to connect Outlook email account as it requires a work or school account.

 Once I've researched the problem to understand it in more details, I decided to use a Gmail trigger but this only got me to the end of step 2.
 When I tried adding the Create User action through the Entra ID Connector in the LogicApp, I got the same error message stating that I couldn't log in with a personal account when I tried to create a connection between

+I resolved this by changing my trigger to an HTTP Request Received.